 Most requirements documentation software offers the selection between a cloud-based service and an on-premise installation.
 With this in mind, however, there are several completely cloud-based tools such as Accompa, ReQtest, and Orcanos.
 Consider your ability to host a solution on-premise.
 As a result, you’ll be able to narrow down the options significantly.

-How easy is it to implement and learn?
+Consider how easy it is to implement and learn

 A couple of factors contribute to how easy a solution is to learn and implement.
 Consider: